JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 }
 ```

-Inside the `kotlin` section, you can manage the following aspects:
+Inside the `kotlin {}` block, you can manage the following aspects:

 * [Target execution environment](#execution-environments): browser or Node.js
 * [Project dependencies](#dependencies): Maven and npm